hero-image

 Yes, many tea houses have charging options.
 Some rooms have charging ports, but not all.
 If not, you can charge your devices in common areas like the dining room.
 Just be careful not to lose your things, and some places might charge a small fee for charging.

-1. Can people in the Manaslu hotels speak English?
+Can People in the Manaslu Hotels Speak English?

 Yes, some staff at Manaslu hotels can speak English, but not everyone may be fluent.
 The staff are very friendly and helpful, and they'll assist you with whatever you need.
 Additionally, because Manaslu is a restricted region, you'll always have a licensed guide with you who can help with communication.